 As Freud's and others' work has showed, simply acknowledging our feelings can bring considerable relief when we're in emotional distress.
 It is also the first step towards understanding them, and transforming them.

-Freud's imaginative leap - the idea that the unconscious mind can become a storehouse for repressed feelings - still forms the basis of most psychotherapy today, and much of the work we do at Face to Face Therapia.
+Freud's imaginative leap - the idea that the unconscious mind can become a storehouse for repressed feelings - still forms the basis of most psychotherapy today.

 What's the difference between psychoanalysis and psychoanalytic therapy?
 How can I decide which approach is best for me?

 Though these two forms of treatment are similar - both work on the principle of alleviating mental distress by helping you become more aware of your inner life - there are some differences.
 Classical psychoanalysis, as pioneered by Freud, usually involves a client being 'on the couch', or facing away from their therapist.